Key Card Purchase Request

 A key card (or fob) is required to get into many buildings and rooms on the USF St. Petersburg campus.
 You may be required to purchase a key card to gain access to your office or classrooms.

 Using your USF ID Card For Building Access

 Faculty, Staff, and Students

 Campus Computing has started upgrading some buildings to the new card system which will use your USF ID card to gain access.
 Buildings that use your USF ID Card are Pelican Apartments/Residence Hall One (RHO), Ibis Hall/University Student Center (USC), Osprey Suites (RHT), and the Nelson Poynter Memorial Library.

-Coming Soon- As part of the Davis Hall second floor renovations, the second floor card access system is being updated.
-Faculty and staff will use their USF ID Card to access the second floor of Davis Hall when the renovations are complete.
+UPDATE- As part of the Davis Hall second floor renovations, a new card access system was installed.
+Faculty and staff will now use their USF ID Card to access the second floor of Davis Hall.

 Student residents use their USF ID Card to gain access to the Residence Halls.
 Residents should contact Housing and Residential Life with questions or issues accessing the buildings.

 The rest of the campus still uses proxy key cards to access buildings and rooms.
 Key cards are purchased from Campus Computing.

 Before purchasing a key card, check with your supervisor to determine if you will need a key card.
 To request a key card, you will need to complete the following steps: